cdienem/StarTool/README.md

 `--merge outputfile.star`

 Merges all currently loaded starfiles into outputfile.star.
 Only merges STAR files that contain one data table.
 Columns that do not overlap between all merged STAR files will be dropped (including data!).
-For more details see [Usage examples]:(#usage).
+For more details see <a href="#usage">Usage examples</a>.

 ### Output